Try the live workspace

 Log and save context

-Capture progress, notes, and links in the same place.
+Capture progress and notes in the same place.

 Return with clarity